FabioSVBBD/CollatzConjecture/README.md

 Finds the Total Stopping Time of a Number ```n``` in ```3x+1```.

 ## Notes
-There is onee command available after build:
+There is one command available after build:
 1. ```brute``` - Fast, Single Threaded

 ### ```brute``` command